Create an Airwallex account today

 Can I hold multiple currencies in an international business account?

-Generally, yes.
-Many international business accounts allow you to hold multiple currencies within the one account.
-Look for a foreign currency account or multi-currency business account, like Airwallex's Global Account, to be able to access multiple currencies.
+Yes.
+Many international business accounts let you hold multiple currencies in the one account.
+Look for a foreign currency account or multi-currency business account, like Airwallex's Global Account, if you want access to multiple currencies.

 Are there ongoing fees for international business accounts?

 There may be ongoing account fees depending on the account you choose.
-Some business accounts, such as Airwallex's Explore plan for its Global Account, does not charge monthly fees for New Zealand customers.
+Some business accounts, such as Airwallex's Explore plan for its Global Account, don't charge monthly fees for New Zealand customers.

-Can I use my personal bank account as an international business account?
+Can I use my personal account as an international business account?

-It's not recommended to use a personal transaction account as a business account.
-Business accounts are designed specifically for business use and can help simplify tax, record-keeping and reporting.
+It's not a good idea to use a personal transaction account as a business account.
+Business accounts are built specifically for business use and can make tax, record-keeping, and reporting easier.

 View this article in another region:United KingdomUnited States